absmach/magistrala/ADOPTERS.md

 # Adopters

-As Mainflux Community grows, we'd like to keep track of Mainflux adopters to grow the community, contact other users, share experiences and best practices.
+As Magistrala Community grows, we'd like to keep track of Magistrala adopters to grow the community, contact other users, share experiences and best practices.

 To accomplish this, we created a public ledger.
-The list of organizations and users who consider themselves as Mainflux adopters and that **publicly/officially** shared information and/or details of their adoption journey(optional).
+The list of organizations and users who consider themselves as Magistrala adopters and that **publicly/officially** shared information and/or details of their adoption journey(optional).
 Where users themselves directly maintain the list.

 ## Adding yourself as an adopter
-If you are using Mainflux, please consider adding yourself as an adopter with a brief description of your use case by opening a pull request to this file and adding a section describing your adoption of Mainflux technology.
+If you are using Magistrala, please consider adding yourself as an adopter with a brief description of your use case by opening a pull request to this file and adding a section describing your adoption of Magistrala technology.

 **Please send PRs to add or remove organizations/users**